Emily0330/cup/smart-contract/README.md

-# cup-smartContract
+# README of Eco-cups Smart Contract

-the smart contract of the solution challenge project Eco-friendly Cup
+This is the smart contract w/ ERC20 interface.

+We issued a token called **CUP-token** to reward those beverage shops providing discounts for customers bring their own cups.